Tobacco Addiction: Symptoms, Causes, Effects, Treatment, And Prevention Measures

 What Are The Different Forms Of Tobacco?

-Tobacco comes in various forms, including cigarettes, cigars, pipe tobacco, chewing tobacco, and snuff.
+The different forms of tobacco include cigarettes, cigars, pipe tobacco, chewing tobacco, and snuff.

 What Are The Different Slang Names For Tobacco?